WanderBernardo/Python_InstallVsCodeConfiguration/README.md

 3 - Extensions VSCode Configuration

-4 - Malediction of fisrt Code
+4 - Malediction of the fisrt Code

 ### Install Ptyhon